Skip to main content

 Terms apply, seek guidance if necessary.
 When you invest, your capital is at risk.

-Lightyear is an emerging investing app in Europe.
-Its user-friendly and well-designed mobile trading platform features an efficient search function and neatly organised asset groups.
-It’s available for both Android and iOS.
+Lightyear is one of the fastest-growing investing apps in Europe.
+Founded in 2021 by former Wise employees and based in Tallinn, it offers a clean, user-friendly mobile platform with an efficient search function and neatly organised asset groups, available for both Android and iOS.
 One drawback compared to the web platform is that the mobile app is only available in English.

 Lightyear mobile app

-You can find a search bar at the top and essential information, such as the announcement “You’re earning interest”, “Popular this week” or “Discover”.
-These sections are further divided into Stocks and ETFs, serving as a collection of “Trending Assets” on the platform for the current week.
-The Lightyear mobile app offers Market, Limit, and recurring orders, just like the web trading platform.
-However, it’s essential to note that compared to competitors such as Interactive Brokers, the order choices are somewhat limited.
+At the top of the app you’ll find a search bar and key sections like “You’re earning interest,” “Popular this week,” and “Discover” – the latter organised into Stocks and ETFs as a collection of trending assets for the current week.
+The Lightyear mobile app supports Market, Limit, and recurring orders, just like the web platform.
+That said, compared with competitors such as Interactive Brokers, the order type choices are somewhat limited.

 Disclaimer: Capital at risk.
 The provider of investment services is Lightyear Financial Ltd for the UK and Lightyear Europe AS for the EU.
 Terms apply: lightyear.com/terms.
 Seek qualified advice if necessary.